2011 World Netball Championships

 Sixteen nations contested the week-long tournament.
-Ten nations gained selection for the World Championships in five regional qualifying tournaments held from 2010–11; the top five national teams from the 2007 tournament also qualified, along with host nation Singapore.
+Ten nations gained selection for the World Championships in five regional qualifying tournaments held from 2010 to 2011; the top five national teams from the 2007 tournament also qualified, along with host nation Singapore.
 The teams were divided into four pools, in which teams played every other team once.
 The two highest teams in each pool progressed to the quarter-finals, while the remaining teams played in classification matches to determine the 9th–16th placings.

 Among the eight nations to qualify for the quarter-finals, Northern Ireland debuted entering in the finals stages.
 New Zealand advanced to the gold medal playoff by defeating South Africa and England, while Australia joined their Antipodean rivals after victories over Malawi and Jamaica.
 Medal matches were played on 10 July.
 England and Jamaica contested the bronze medal match, which England won 70–49.
 A closely fought gold medal match between Australia and New Zealand was tied at the end of four-quarters of regular time.
 Australia defended its 2007 title scoring the winning goal in the dying seconds of extra time, defeating New Zealand 58–57 to claim their tenth title.